Graduation Requirement

 • Total hours for students who enroll after their freshmen year will be prorated according to enrollment date

 • Service hours must be submitted online by students (grades 9-11) by the end of the semester in which the service activity was completed.
-(Approval for hours is managed by, and at the discretion of, the Service Learning Director)
+(Approval for hours is managed by, and at the discretion of, the Experiential Education Department.)

 • Service hours accumulated over summer months are applied to the next academic year